-Those unsatisfactory results with the glider having fixed tail convinced the Brothers they need to modify the design.
+Those unsatisfactory results with the glider having fixed tail convinced the Brothers of the need to modify their design.
 It was Orville who suggested that the vertical tail be made controllable.
 In the interest of simplifying the pilot's workload, Wilbur proposed connecting the rudder control to the warp control.
 From then until September 1905, the Wrights flew their aircraft with roll and yaw controls interconnected.
-They were the last to have two-axis control until Fred Weick invented the Europe in the late 1930's.
+They were last to connect roll and yaw controls until Fred Weick invented the Europe in the late 1930's.